Oliver-Loeffler/image-registration/README.md

    See the License for the specific language governing permissions and limitations under the License.

-## External libraries used with their licenses
+## Attributions, external libraries used with their licenses

    This project makes use of NIST.gov JAMA library.
 JAMA is public domain, see: https://math.nist.gov/javanumerics/jama/#license.